robinweser/fela/docs/api/bindings/connect.md

 // => .c { font-size: 16 }
 ```

+### Reconnection design
 To extend the styles, you can also use the `reconnection` design.

-### Example
+#### Example
 ```javascript
 const MyComponent = /* some definition */
 const MyStyledComponent = connect(rules)(MyComponent)
 const MyRestyledComponent = connect(anotherRules)(MyStyledComponent)
 ```

+## Proxying and Rules property
 If you want to proxy the rules for child components, you can use the `rules` property on inside the component.
+This is also convenient when you do not want to inline the styles that you plan to use for the extension.

-### Example
+#### Example
 ```javascript
 const componentRules = props => ({
   rule1: {